EvanBurbidge/a11ycore-deprecated/packages/reporter/README.md

     const html = ReactDOMServer.renderToString(element);
     const results = await runA11yJest(html)
     expect(results.violations.length).toBeGreaterThan(1);
-    await reporter(projectId, apiKey, normaliseBuild(projectId, results)); // you can then login to your a11ycore dashbaord to see results
+    const normalisedResults = normaliseBuild(projectId, results); // if not done your results will not process and may be rejected await reporter(projectId, apiKey, normaliseBuild(projectId, results)); // you can then login to your a11ycore dashbaord to see results
   });
 });